 - Help the dog get used to the sounds and commotion they might encounter throughout the flight.
 For example, you can use recordings of planes taking off or the constant murmur of voices and interruptions to help them learn to dismiss the sounds as background noise.

 - If you have a layover, have a plan to help your dog stretch their legs if at all possible.
-Take turns with family members to walk the dog and find a leak-proof dog area for them to use the restroom.
-Know the layouts of the airports you will visit.
+Take turns with family members to walk the dog and find a designated area for them to use the restroom.
+It’s best to familiarize yourself with the layouts of the airports you will be traveling through.

 - Include something in the kennel that has a scent familiar to the dog.
 Many dogs find it comforting if you give them a shirt or article of clothing that smells like you.
-This can help calm them in any new environment and during the flight.
+This can help them remain calm in any new environment and during takeoff and landing.

 On the day of the trip, you want to do everything in your power to make your dog feel relaxed and prepared.
 This preparation will start early on the day you leave.